Slips, Trips & Falls in the Workplace: Prevention, WHS Responsibilities and First Aid

 Participate in regular toolbox/team talks on site safety.

-For managers and supervisors:
+For Managers and Supervisors

 Conduct regular inspections and housekeeping checks.